-ARTICLE 4: It was moved, seconded and approved by voice vote that the Town amend the By-laws of the Town of Lenox, Massachusetts, by adding a new Chapter XXIX, Preservation of Historically Significant Buildings, exactly as published in the warrant for this Town Meeting.
-Approved by Board of Selectmen and Historical Commission
+ARTICLE 4.
+To see if the Town will vote to amend the By-laws of the Town of Lenox, Massachusetts, by adding a new Chapter XXIX, Preservation of Historically Significant Buildings, as follows; or take any other action in relation thereto.